-I am an accredited Counsellor with a Post Graduate Diploma from the University of Strathclyde.
+I am Catherine Cooke, an accredited Counsellor with a Post Graduate Diploma from the University of Strathclyde.
 I came to counselling with an honours degree in Psychology and my theoretical knowledge forms the foundation for the work I do in the counselling room.
-For me, being a therapist is a privileged opportunity to work with clients as they explore their lives and their deeper selves.
+For me, being a therapist is a privileged opportunity to work with clients as they explore their themselves and seek to make meaningful change.

 I have provided counselling in various settings ranging from medical practices and sexual health clinics to the voluntary sector and secondary schools.
-I have experience in working with the many different issues that bring clients to counselling including stress; bereavement and loss; self-harming; alcohol and drug-related problems; relationship issues; family difficulties; trauma and abuse.
+I have experience in working with the many different issues that bring clients to counselling including stress; bereavement and loss; self-harming; depression; relationship issues; family difficulties; trauma and abuse.

-I have additional training and experience specific to dealing with trauma, sexual abuse, attachment, systemic family therapy, bereavement, young people and play therapy.
-I am also trained to level one Dyadic Developmental Psychotherapy.
+I have specialist training and experience in working with trauma, sexual abuse, attachment, systemic family therapy, bereavement, young people and play therapy.
+I am also trained to Level Two Dyadic Developmental Psychotherapy.

 I am a qualified supervisor providing supervision and support to counsellors, psychotherapists and organisations.
 I enjoy the collaborative and engaging nature of supervision work and the challenge to both support and learn from supervisees.

 As required of all therapists, I undertake regular supervision of my own practice with another experienced counsellor to reflect upon my work.
-I attend continued training throughout the year in order to ensure that my practice is up to date and informed.
+I attend continued training throughout the year in order to ensure that my practice is up to date, informed and supported by current research.

 I am registered as a member of the British Association for Counselling and Psychotherapy BACP and I adhere to its ethical framework for good practice.
-I am also a member of COSCA and SAIA.
-This gives me access to a full range of current therapeutic research and practice.
+I am a Trustee on the Board of SAIA due to my keen interest and investment in attachment based practice.